15-Item Important Checklist for Hiring a Photographer

 Extra Charge for Public Holidays

-It's clear-cut that working on a public holiday, just like the non mainstream working hours, would cost more.
-Moreover, since most people are available on public holidays, the demand for photography, especially portrait, will generally be higher on public holidays.
+It's clear-cut that working on a public holiday, just like the non-mainstream working hours, would cost more.
+Moreover, since most people are available on public holidays, the demand for photography, especially portraits, will generally be higher on public holidays.

-The booked duration may include setting up of equipment and travelling in between locations.
+The booked duration may include setting up equipment and travelling between locations.

 If you're not a professional model, you'll likely require more time to get good photographs for a portrait shoot.
 You need time to warm up in front of the camera and with the photographer, and you also need lots of guidance for every pose.

-Due to these factors, I always advise clients to book at least two hours of shoot.
+Due to these factors, I always advise clients to book at least two hours of the shoot.

 Professional V.S Natural Light